 A trust is a method of organising property (e.g. shares, cash, a house) for the benefit of someone else (e.g. minor children) without giving them full control over it.

 An individual (the settlor) binds a person (the trustee) to deal with the property (the trust property) over which he or she has control, for the benefit of certain people (the beneficiaries).

 The Trustees:Father and Uncle

 The Trust Property:Share portfolio

 The Beneficiaries:Minor children

 The trustees are the legal owners of the trust property, whereas the beneficiaries are the beneficial owners.

 What can be put into trust?

 Virtually anything can be put into trust.
-Noteworthy exceptions are ISAs or PEPs into trust.
+Noteworthy exceptions are ISAs or PEPs.

 What is required to make a trust valid?